skilesare/immortality/a-definition-of-morality.md

 The first, when the moral authority threatens from below.

-The second, when the moral responsibility gets ignored or is technologicaly impossible.
+The second, when the moral responsibility gets ignored or is technologically impossible.
 This often manifests in a 'moral dilemma' that we seemingly cannot overcome without committing some evil.

 ### On Knowledge

 But we do not find ourselves left alone with this evil.
 We can explain.
 And we can codify our explanations so that we know.
 Our minds are universal explainers.
 And using the tools we have on hand, and the ones we will develop, we should strive to become universal constructors.
-If becomeing a universal constructor is allowed by the physics of our universe, we should seek the right knowlege to accomplish that end.
+If becoming a universal constructor is allowed by the physics of our universe, we should seek the right knowledge to accomplish that end.

 ### On Overcoming Evil